sultanraheem/machine_learning_predictive_analysis/README.md

 Edit
 pip install pandas sqlite3
 How to Use
-Place vgsales.csv, GDP.csv, and Population.csv in the correct directory
+Place vgsales.csv, GDP.csv, and Population.csv in the working directory

 Run data_prep.ipynb

-Output: games_data.sqlite with tables:
+The cleaned data will be saved in games_data.sqlite with tables:

 data